workframers/artemis/doc/02_interacting_with_a_view.md

       (reset! gql-result x)))
 ```

-Your browser should now display something like this:
+Your page should now display something like this:

 ```clojure
 {:data nil, :variables nil, :in-flight? true, :network-status :fetching}